b. 1961, Jerusalem, Israel

 Lives and works in New York City

-The recipient of many awards, including the Prix Ars Electronica, I.D.
-Design Review, Chrysler Design Award, and the Rothschild Prize, Rozin is an associate arts professor at ITP in the Tisch School Of The Arts at New York University.
+Rozin is an Associate Arts Professor in the Interactive Telecommunications Program at New York University's Tisch School Of The Arts.
 He earned a BD at the Jerusalem Bezalel Academy of Art and Design and an MPS from NYU.

 For more information on Daniel Rozin: bitforms.com/artists/rozin